zhenzhangca/Code_Challenges/README.md

 - Fibonacci Number
 - Return duplicate characters(in an array) from a given string
 - Find the Duplicate Number
+- In-order traversal of a given binary tree
 - Find the length of a singly linked list
 - Linked List Cycle
 - Find largest and smallest number from an unsorted integer array in Java
 - Middle of the Linked List
 - Missing Number
 - Design Linked List
+- Post-order traversal of a given binary tree
 - Power of Two
+- Pre-order traversal of a given binary tree
 - Remove Duplicates from Sorted Array
 - Remove Duplicates from an unsorted linked list
 - Remove Element